SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-15-fda-covid-boosters-jnj-mixmatch.md

 ## The Weekend Conclusion

+1. J&amp;J boosters approved, sort of.

-1. On the one hand, J&amp;J boosters were recommended to the FDA by unanimous vote.
-On the other hand, sentiment seems to be that this should have been a 2-dose vaccine from the start, and that heterologous boosters with another vaccine might be better.
+   - On the one hand, J&amp;J boosters were recommended to the FDA by unanimous vote.
+   - On the other hand, sentiment seems to be that this should have been a 2-dose vaccine from the start, and that heterologous boosters with another vaccine might be better.
    So&hellip; from the J&amp;J viewpoint, they might see this as 1 win and 2 losses.

-&hellip;more updates here as the hearings progress&hellip;
+2. &hellip;more updates here as the hearings progress&hellip;

 ---